larsdouweschuitema/watt-now-weer/README.md

 During the building of the festival and during the actual festival they can use their iPads to use the dashboard, and check out real-time statistics.
 This allows them to analyse and future improve their festivals to have the most efficient and cost-effective setup.

 ## Wish list
+* Create multiple festival setups
+* Create teams with privileges allowing them to work on different projects
+* Chat allowing them to communicate on the dashboard itself

 ## Team
 ![Rijk van Zanten](https://avatars0.githubusercontent.com/u/9141017?v=3&s=460) | ![Lars Schuitema](https://avatars1.githubusercontent.com/u/8817968?v=3&s=460)